top of page

 Types of Certification

-IFGA Certification comes in three levels: IFGA Guide, IFGA Lead Guide, and IFGA Pro Guide.
+IFGA Certification comes in three levels: IFGA Guide, IFGA Advanced Guide, and IFGA Ambassador.
 The type of certification a guide is awarded depends on the cumulative grade they receive from a series of assessments covering guided experience, knowledge and technique.
 Certifications are also specific to a specialisation, such as Vehicle Guide or Trails Guide.

-Should a student’s assessment grade fall between 40-59, they will receive the designation of “IFGA Trainee”.
-This allows them to demonstrate their affiliation with IFGA, while continuing their training and reassessment at a later stage to achieve full certification as an IFGA Guide, IFGA Lead Guide, and IFGA Pro Guide.
+Should a student’s assessment grade fall between 40-59, they will receive the designation of “IFGA Trainee Guide”.
+This allows them to demonstrate their affiliation with IFGA, while continuing their training and reassessment at a later stage to achieve full certification as an IFGA Guide, IFGA Advanced Guide, and IFGA Ambassador.

 Grade: 40-59